TyDe2016/TyDe2016.github.io/index.md

 ## Type-directed Development (TyDe '16)

-### 1st Workshop on Dependently typed and Generic Programming
+### 1st Workshop on Dependently Typed and Generic Programming

 ### Goals of the workshop